 13. Chill Out With a Coffee

 One of the biggest myths in health is that coffee is bad for you.
-In fact, it’s the most common source of antioxidants in the diet for most people.
+In fact, it’s the most common source of antioxidants in the diet for most people (and yes, even instant coffee can be healthy).
 Taking time to relax with a coffee is therefore the perfect addition to any morning routine.

 Mistake Seven Not to Make

 If that coffee is too large or too full of sugar, syrup or other additions it’s not going to help you.

 Let’s start with the size thing.
 Drinking too much coffee in one go can trigger fatigue (as it causes your blood sugar to rise then fall) but research suggests that drinking a small cup (about 50ml) every 2-3 hours throughout the morning helps you avoid this crash.

 You should also eat your breakfast before you drink a coffee to stabilise your blood sugar levels which helps your health – and your energy levels.

 And as for the syrup, sugar and whipped cream thing – if you’re already consumed half of your day’s calories before lunch, there’s a good chance you’re on your way to added pounds.

 Stick with a basic flat one, an espresso or even a cappuccino – or check out our guides to the lowest calorie drinks in Starbucks – this is the US version and if you live in the UK you’ll find the list of the best choices for you here in our guide to UK Starbucks calories.